Nukaraju2003/Recruitment_Bot/README.md

 Please, have a look at this latest updated document https://www.canva.com/design/DAGEtq3eHgI/i9m9PLYzNZjuNygSN1MTPg/edit?utm_content=DAGEtq3eHgI&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton

-# 1. first round: Resume Screening
+# 1. First round: Resume Screening
 This app is built for employers looking for candidates against a particular job description.
 This app looks into outputing a x% percent similarity score given the resume of the candidate and a job description.

 ## Intuition: